Monash University: Clayton

 The campus is also home to a number of halls of residence, colleges and other on-campus accommodations that house several thousand students.
-Six halls of residence are located at the Clayton campus in Clayton, Victoria.
+Six halls of residence are located at the Clayton campus.
 There is an additional private residential college affiliated with the university.
 The Clayton campus contains the Robert Blackwood Hall, named after the university's founding chancellor Sir Robert Blackwood and designed by Sir Roy Grounds.